apache/petri/content/buildstream.md

 - An SGA has been provided
 - ICLAs have been provided
 - ASF Headers have not been applied to the source
-- Source is not yet under the Apache LICENSE
+- Source is now under the Apache LICENSE
-- Source does not have a proper Apache NOTICE
+- Source has an Apache NOTICE

 ### Mentors